apiverve/counter.NET-API/Readme.md

-Counter API
+Cloud Counter API
 ============

-Counter is a simple tool for incrementing, decrementing, and resetting a counter.
+Counter is a simple tool for incrementing, decrementing, and resetting a cloud counter.
 It returns the current value of the counter.

 ![Build Status](https://img.shields.io/badge/build-passing-green)
 ![Code Climate](https://img.shields.io/badge/maintainability-B-purple)
 ![Prod Ready](https://img.shields.io/badge/production-ready-blue)

-This is a .NET Wrapper for the [Counter API](https://apiverve.com/marketplace/api/counter)
+This is a .NET Wrapper for the [Cloud Counter API](https://apiverve.com/marketplace/api/counter)

 ---